kaushik1-ai/CS501midterm_Q2/README.md

 ## Unidirectional Data Flow

+This implementation follows unidirectional data flow:

-1. State is stored in the ViewModel
+1. **State** is stored in the ViewModel
-2. UI reads the state
+2. **UI reads** the state from the ViewModel
-3. User actions trigger ViewModel functions
+3. **User actions** (button clicks) trigger ViewModel functions
-4. State updates trigger recomposition
+4. **State updates** in the ViewModel automatically trigger recomposition

 ---

-## Key Features
+## Recomposition Behavior

+* When the state inside the ViewModel changes:

-* ViewModel-based state management
+  * The composable observes the updated state
-* Unidirectional data flow
-* Automatic recomposition
-* State survives screen rotation
+  * Jetpack Compose automatically recomposes the UI
+  * The updated count is displayed instantly

 ---

+## Key Features Implemented

+* State managed inside a ViewModel
+* Clear separation between UI and business logic
+* Button interactions handled through ViewModel functions
+* Automatic UI updates via recomposition
+* State survives configuration changes (e.g., screen rotation)
+* Proper implementation of unidirectional data flow

+---

+## Conclusion

+This implementation demonstrates how to structure a Compose application using ViewModel and unidirectional data flow.
+It improves scalability, maintainability, and lifecycle awareness compared to managing state directly in the composable.

+---

 ## AI Usage Disclosure

 * **Tool Used:** ChatGPT
-* **How it was used:** Assisted in writing the README and fixing small bugs/issues
+* **How it was used:** Assisted in writing and structuring the README, and helped identify and fix small bugs/issues during development
-* **Extent of Use:** Used only for support; all implementation was done independently
+* **Extent of Use:** AI was used only for support purposes; all core implementation and problem-solving were completed independently

 ---